Ashish-Basetty/AgentSocietyChallenge/ImprovementNotes.md

 # Improving reasoning

 We first tried implementing a  *Tree of Thought (TOT)* system to improve responses.
-Simply replacing the baseline reasoning model with the Tree of though model gave us:
+One other possible way to improve reasoning was to provide concrete examples for the agent.
+Using the ground truth data, we decided to provide a few hardcoded examples based on past responses.
+Using the last two yelp ground truth examples, we got the following results:
 {
     "type": "simulation",
     "metrics": {
-        "preference_estimation": 0.42666666666666664,
+        "preference_estimation": 0.6533333333333333,
-        "review_generation": 0.60427244149902,
+        "review_generation": 0.5875791056496582,
-        "overall_quality": 0.5154695540828433
+        "overall_quality": 0.6204562194914958
     },
     "data_info": {
         "evaluated_count": 30,